hiteshhedwig/git_basics/Readme.md

 ### But If you forgot to add one more file to the commit :

+**CAUTION!
+Changing history can have nasty side effects, procced carefully**

-One simple solution is to add the left over file and commit it.
+One solution is to add the left over file and commit it.

 Other way would be to revert the previous commit and add the file and create a commit again.